C-Bus (protocol)

-C-Bus System
+C-Bus system

-The C-Bus System can be used to control lighting and other electrical systems and products automatically or via remote control and can also be interfaced to a home security system, AV products or other electrical items.
+The C-Bus system can be used to control lighting and other electrical systems and products automatically or via remote control and can also be interfaced to a home security system, AV products or other electrical items.
 The C-Bus system is available in a wired version and a wireless version, with a gateway available to allow messages to be sent between wired and wireless networks.

-The wired C-Bus system uses a standard category 5 UTP (Unshielded Twisted Pair) cable as its network communications cable and does not require end of line termination.
+The wired C-Bus system uses a standard category 5 UTP (Unshielded Twisted Pair) cable as its network communications cable and does not require end-of-line termination.
 Clipsal manufactures a specific category 5 cable for use within electrical distribution panels.
 This cable has a pink outer sheath which is rated to ensure adequate electrical isolation between the mains voltages found in distribution panels and the extra low voltage C-Bus.
 Outside of distribution panels standard category 5 UTP cable can be used.

 The category 5 C-Bus network wiring uses a free topology architecture.
-The maximum length of cable used on a C-Bus network is 1000 metres; however this is easily extended using C-Bus Network Bridges.
+The maximum length of cable used on a C-Bus network is 1000 metres; however, this is easily extended using C-Bus Network Bridges.
 Up to 100 units can be installed on a C-Bus network and this can also be extended using Network Bridges.

-The maximum number of C-Bus networks in one installation is 255 (note that this limitation does not apply if a C-Bus Ethernet Interface is utilised, the system size is then limited to IP Addressing only).
+The maximum number of C-Bus networks in one installation is 255 (note that this limitation does not apply if a C-Bus Ethernet Interface is used, the system size is then limited to IP Addressing only).
 The maximum number of networks connected in series to the local network via Network Bridges is seven (i.e. using six network bridges).

 Each standard C-Bus unit requires 18mA @ 15-36Vdc to operate, however some C-Bus units require up to 40mA.

 More than one C-Bus power supply can be connected to a C-Bus network to provide sufficient power to the C-Bus units, the C-Bus power supplies will share the load evenly.

 Each C-Bus network requires a network burden if there are insufficient C-Bus units on the network.
-This network burden can be enabled on C-Bus output units through software or a hardware burden can be connected to the network.
+A network burden decreases impedance on the C-Bus network.
+This can be enabled on C-Bus output units through software or a hardware burden can be connected to the network.

-Each C-Bus network requires at least one system clock generating unit for data synchronisation.
+Each C-Bus network requires at least one system clock-generating unit for data synchronization.

-The isolation between the mains supply circuitry and the 36 V DC C-Bus circuitry is greater than 3.5 kV.
+The isolation between the main supply circuitry and the 36 V DC C-Bus circuitry is greater than 3.5 kV.
 This is achieved using double wound transformers and opto isolators.
 This means the C-Bus wiring, connections and circuitry can be considered Extra Low Voltage.